Vichada/i3_typing_master/README.md

 ### User Registration Page

 Allows new users to create an account by entering their information.
-User registration enables saving test results and personal progress tracking.

 ### User Login Page

-Registered users can securely log in to access their personal typing dashboard and view test results.
+Registered users can log in by Google, Apple, Email.
+If users forget password, they can click on the link then users can reset their password.

 ### Reset Password Page